arshiahemmat/delta-audit/README.md

 ## Citation

-If you use Delta-Audit in your research, please cite:
+If you use Delta-Audit in your research, please cite (Will be available soon!):

 ```bibtex
 @article{hemmat2025delta,